Senior Leadership Team

 My role then progressed to Deputy Headteacher/Director of Teaching School, very recently moving on to becoming Associate Headteacher.
 Through these roles I was able to be influential in setting up our Teaching School, forming great networks and partnerships with our alliance of schools and HEIs.
 Through these roles I have extensive experience of ITT, being able to recruit and train our next generation of teachers through School Direct.
 I have also been developing CPD opportunities for colleagues in school and wider to ensure that all pupils with SEND receive the best opportunities to succeed and thrive.

-Amanda Stobart - Assistant Headteacher
+Amanda Stobart - Deputy Headteacher

 I have worked in educational settings in both EYFS, Primary and SEND secondary over the fifteen and in this time has held the posts of classroom teaching assistant, classroom teacher, Head of year, Head of Department and currently hold the position of Assistant Headteacher for Teaching and at Oakwood Academy.
 I became a SLE for teaching and learning three years ago and have supported the development and improvement of teaching and learning both internally and externally.